vercel/next.js/examples/cms-kontent/README.md

 First, [create an account on Kontent.ai](https://app.kontent.ai/sign-up?utm_source=nextjs_docs_example&utm_medium=devrel&utm_campaign=extended_trial).

+> The link above will provide you with the 90-days trial.
+Once you finish the trial, or even during the trial period, you could switch to the [**developer plan**](https://kontent.ai/blog/a-new-developer-plan) which is **free of charge** and offers all features you need to test out the example capabilities.

 After signing up, [create an empty project](https://docs.kontent.ai/tutorials/set-up-kontent/projects/manage-projects#a-creating-projects).

 ### Step 2.
 Create a content models and fill them with data